Jack Strain sentenced to another 10 years on federal corruption charges - NewsBreak

 On Wednesday, it was decided the former sheriff would serve 10 years in federal prison, plus a $10,000 fine.

 Strain, his attorney Billy Gibbens, and federal prosecutors entered the courtroom at 10 a.m.
 Wednesday morning.
-The case was presided by New Orleans-based Judge Jane Milazzo.
+The case was presided by New Orleans-based Judge Jane Milazzo.80-year-old woman in ICU after being dragged during purse-snatching

 In court, Gibbens argued Strain came into the trial “with a lot of baggage,” eluding to the former sheriff’s February conviction.
 He later stated he “understands that Jack Strain’s popularity is somewhere between Charles Manson and Vladimir Putin.”